 One of the common uses of checklists in workplace situations is for complex tasks.
 In his book The Checklist Manifesto, author and surgeon Atul Gawande explores the use of checklists in daily and professional life.

 He points out that even the most basic mistakes can have a cumulative effect, leading to something more serious later on.
 And that’s one of the reasons airline pilots rely on checklists before every single flight.

 It doesn’t matter if an airline pilot has flown the same route in the same aircraft hundreds of times, they still use the checklist.
-And sometimes is not about saving lives.
+And sometimes it's not about saving lives.
 It can just be about saving time.
-As a passenger, how would you feel if the pilot had the back of the plane off the runway because he just remembered “one more thing” that probably should have be done.
+As a passenger, how would you feel if the pilot had the back of the plane off the runway because he just remembered “one more thing” that probably should have been done.